tamarnana/Numerical-Analysis-Project/README.md

 This repository is part of the academic course **Numerical Analysis** in the B.Sc. program at **Shamoon College of Engineering (SCE)**.

-The repo implements numerical methods taught in the course.
+This project focuses on the analysis and optimization of software development performance using statistical models.
+It demonstrates how numerical methods can be applied to build and evaluate a defect‑prediction model for software systems via mathematical equations.
+The system accepts input data and generates graphical visualizations of the analysis results.

 ## Implemented Methods

-### 1. Solving Linear Systems of Equations
+#### 1. Solving Linear Systems of Equations

 * gauss_elimination
 * LU Factorization